MiyuShiba-Dev/spotfiydownloader/README.md

 # spotfiydownloader
-Using Command Prompt to download the spotify music into mp3
+Using Command Prompt to download spotify music into mp3